MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 ::: moniker range=">= tfs-2017"

-### VSTS and TFS 2017 and newer
+### Azure Pipelines and TFS 2017 and newer

-In VSTS and TFS 2017 and newer, **roles** are defined on each agent pool, and **membership** in these roles governs what operations you can perform on an agent pool.
+In Azure Pipelines and TFS 2017 and newer, **roles** are defined on each agent pool, and **membership** in these roles governs what operations you can perform on an agent pool.

 | Role on an agent pool | Purpose |
 |------|---------|